odhran-kainos/blog/post/20 - Warts of the Scala Programming Language.md

 be fixed so that a class defined with one argument list doesn't magically sprout two.

-## Presence of multiple-newlines/comments affects program logic
+## Presence of comments affects program logic

 Did you know the presence or absence of comments can affect the logic of your program?